Reid v. Covert: Significance

 The significance of the case lies in the protection that the United States Constitution grants to civilians who are associated with the United States Armed Forces and are accused of crimes.
 Covert and its progeny cases made clear that civilians cannot be tried by military courts, but instead must be tried in civil courts regardless where the crime was committed.
 "The Constitution does not allow Congress to pass regulations that allow the military to court-martial a civilian.
 To do so would deprive an individual of all the safeguards of the Constitution and Bill of Rights, as well as the protections of civil laws and protections. [...]
 Covert and its progeny unequivocally strike down military jurisdiction over civilian crimes of the United States. [...]
-From this point on, the Constitution was to be interpreted and ensuring that the Bill of Rights would protect all U.S. citizens accused of crimes no matter where those crimes occurred."
+From this point on, the Constitution was to be interpreted as ensuring that the Bill of Rights would protect all U.S. citizens accused of crimes no matter where those crimes occurred."